Chemical Screening of Urine by Reagent Strip (Online CE Course)

 • Follow-up Testing for Positive Urine Protein

-• The presence of increased levels of protein in the urine may be an early indicator of which of the following conditions?
+• The presence of increased levels of protein in the urine may be an early indicator of:

 • Urine Glucose Analysis